rubenalon1973/AnimeSwiftUI_Ruben_Alonso/README.md

 # AnimeSwiftUI_Prueba

-# This is a test repository for my internship with Swift
+# This is a test repository for my practices with with Swift.